Capital in service

 Michael Nketiah is a Ghanaian lawyer and systems builder working at the intersection of capital, technology, and access to justice.
 His work is driven by a singular conviction: as artificial intelligence reshapes governance, the most vulnerable must not continue to bear the cost of institutional failure.

-JusticeReserve is the institutional expression of that belief — not a temporary programme, but permanent infrastructure.
-By harnessing the same technological forces reshaping global economies, JusticeReserve aims to build the infrastructure that delivers access to justice at scale, in perpetuity.
+JusticeReserve is the institutional expression of that belief — not a temporary programme, but permanent infrastructure designed to outlast cycles of goodwill, funding, or political will.
+By harnessing the same technological forces reshaping global economies, it is being built to deliver access to justice at scale, in perpetuity.

 [ENGAGE]